Devuan Jessie (beta) on a Raspberry Pi 2 as LAN router with WiFi uplink.

 wpa-psk $WIFI_PASSWD

-Note: SSID and passphrase for wlan0
+Note: SSID and passphrase for wlan0 need to be defined.

 Disable IPv6 by blacklisting the IPv6 kernel module: